 Food trucks downtown would complement existing restaurants and increase the variety of food options available.
-The aim is to attract more people overall to the downtown to eat, and shop.
+This could attract more people to the downtown to eat, and shop.
 With more people downtown, surrounding businesses would likely experience greater exposure and foot traffic.